NethermindEth/nethermind/tools/SendBlobs/README.md

   11 = max fee per blob gas = max value / blobgasperblob + 1
   14 = 100 blobs
   15 = 1000 blobs
+  16 = wait for each transaction to be included in a block before posting the next

 Syntax:

          2x3-4
          ^      tx count
-           ^    blobs in every tx (optional, default to 1) ^  how it's broken (optional, tx is correct by default)
+           ^    blobs in every tx (optional, default to 1) ^  how it's broken (optional, tx is correct by default) or write true

 BrokenTxs
 ```